Crises Response Pilot Project

 The project will be guided by principles of preventing further harm, prioritizing safety and well-being, and being proactive and responsive.

-Goals & Advocacy Actions
+Goals AND Advocacy Actions

 • An extreme weather response shelter with up to 30 beds.